-This is Henry James O'Farrell, the man who attempted to assassinate Prince Alfred, Duke of Edinburgh, during his visit to Australia in 1868.
-O'Farrell was born in Dublin, but his family migrated to Australia when he was a child.
-In 1867 O'Farrell suffered a serious mental breakdown, probably influenced by alcoholism.
-The next year the Duke of Edinburgh, Queen Victoria's second son, made a royal goodwill tour of the colonies.
-On 12 March O'Farrell went to a picnic put on for the duke at Clontarf, in Sydney.
-O'Farrell fired at the duke with a pistol, wounding him in the back.
-At first O'Farrell claimed he was part of a Melbourne Fenian, or Irish nationalist, conspiracy.
+Henry James O’Farrell attempted to assassinate Prince Alfred, Duke of Edinburgh, during his visit to Australia in 1868.
+O’Farrell was born in Dublin, but his family migrated to Australia when he was a child.
+In 1867 he suffered a mental breakdown, probably influenced by alcoholism.
+The next year the Duke of Edinburgh, Queen Victoria’s second son, made a goodwill tour of the colonies.
+On 12 March O’Farrell took a pistol to a picnic put on for the duke at Clontarf, in Sydney, and fired at him, wounding him in the back.
+At first O’Farrell claimed he was part of a Melbourne Fenian (Irish nationalist) conspiracy.
 He later admitted he had acted on his own after dwelling on 'the wrongs of Ireland.'
-He was quickly tried, found guilty and hanged at Darlinghurst Gaol on 21 April 1868.
-The duke himself attempted to have O'Farrell's life spared on the grounds that the would-be assassin was not in his right mind.
-In both Australia and New Zealand O'Farrell's action heightened tensions between Catholics and Protestants, and increased concerns regarding Fenianism and the potential for acts of terror.
+He was tried, found guilty and hanged at Darlinghurst Gaol on 21 April 1868.
+The duke attempted to spare O’Farrell’s life on the grounds that he was not in his right mind.
+In both Australia and New Zealand, O’Farrell's action heightened tensions between Catholics and Protestants.

 Te whakamahi i tēnei tūemi